bbartho/app-modernization-botkit-lab/README.md

 **Note:** Proceed to **Step 2: Create a Slack app** if you already have an existing Slack workspace with ownership privileges)

-1. Create a free Slack account with an email address that has not been used with Slack before at https://slack.com **Note: you'll have to validate your email address and create a workspace and a channel as part of the workflow.
-You can name this whatever you'd like.**
+1. Create a free Slack account with an email address that has not been used with Slack before at https://slack.com **Note:** you'll have to validate your email address, create a workspace and create a channel as part of the workflow.
+You can name these whatever you like.

 ### Step 2: Create a Slack app